Target Environment

 Citrix ICA File

-- With the ICA file, you need to select the location of where you have your ICA file stored on your machine.
+- With the ICA file, you need to select the location where it is stored on your machine.

 - You can override display settings.